 The Pennsylvania Department of Health must allocate funds from the Tobacco Master Settlement Agreement to designated primary contractors for the purpose of establishing community-based comprehensive tobacco control programs in compliance with Pennsylvania Act 77 of 2001.
 SEPA TCP was formed as the PA DOH Tobacco Prevention and Control Program transitioned from a county-based model to a regional model.
 PA DOH designated the Health Promotion Council (HPC), an organization with nearly 20 years of work providing tobacco control and prevention work at the community and county level, as the primary contractor for the southeast PA region in October 2007.
 Since then, SEPA TCP service providers in Berks, Bucks, Chester, Delaware, Lancaster, Montgomery, and Schuylkill counties have reduced tobacco-related burdens.

 These efforts are made possible by partnerships between medical, behavioral, mental, dental and chronic disease health care systems, non-profit, human services and public health agencies, community-based organizations, schools, and individuals throughout the SEPA region.
-Collectively, our service providers and our regional coalition execute the project strategic initiatives, and meet tobacco control-related responsibilties to residents of SEPA.
+Collectively, our service providers and our regional coalition execute the project strategic initiatives and meet tobacco control-related responsibilities to residents of SEPA.

 Health Promotion Council Tobacco Control and Prevention Services are committed to meeting the following responsibilities:

 - Providing technical assistance/trainings to all subcontractors based on identified needs such as advocacy, community engagement, and clinical integration of tobacco treatment services.

 - Ensuring campaigns, messaging, and health communication efforts are in sync with PA and national efforts.

 - Providing fiscal oversight and management of regional tobacco funds.